Ellariel/ProgrammingAssignment4/CODEBOOK.md

 mean(): Mean value
 std(): Standard deviation

+So tidydata.csv containes 10299 obs. of 81 var.

 **act** is a vector of activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) **sub** is a vector of subject (1..30)